James4Ever0/notes/Advanced ASS subtitle Karaoke Effects.md

 lrc files only have start time but no end time. we group parallel lyrics by time, if they are close enough we make it into a group.

-groups act as time separators. no two group share the same time. also group have maximum time, and group should always in bound.
+groups act as time separators. no two group share the same time. also group have maximum span time, and group should always in bound.

 [all ass file tags, for custom karaoke effects creation](https://web.archive.org/web/20200722050630/http://docs.aegisub.org/3.2/ASS_Tags/)